A top five public university with more than 200 majors, Purdue delivers a hands-on learning experience and a world-class degree.

-Committed to student success across the board, we emphasize faculty-student interaction.
+Committed to student success across the board, we emphasize student-faculty interaction.
 Our student-faculty ratio is 12:1, comparable to that of private colleges.

 It’s true.
 Purdue grads are sought-after.
-According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—93% of Purdue’s 2014 grads who are seeking employment have landed a job, and 94% who want to continue their education are in graduate or professional school.
+According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—95% of Purdue’s 2016 grads who were seeking employment landed a job, and 99% who wanted to continue their education are doing just that.

-According to the neuroscience research company Lumosity, West Lafayette is the #3 smartest American city.
-And if you’re needing a big-city fix, Chicago and Indianapolis are both within easy driving distance.
+West Lafayette is ranked among the best college towns in the US as well as one of the safest.
+And if you need a big-city fix, Chicago and Indianapolis are both within easy driving distance.

-Ninety percent of freshmen decide to live in one of our 17 residence halls, great places to make friends and study buddies.
+Ninety-four percent of freshmen decide to live in one of our 16 residence halls, great places to make friends and study buddies.
 Plus, our on-campus dining halls are award winning.

-About 20% of undergrads belong to one of the 79 Greek chapters on campus, which include 11 multicultural organizations and nine historically African American fraternities and sororities.
+About 20% of undergrads belong to one of the nearly 80 Greek chapters on campus, which include 11 multicultural organizations and nine historically African American fraternities and sororities.

 Purdue is a welcoming and inclusive campus.
-Fifteen percent of our students are international.
-We’re #3 when it comes to female graduates in engineering fields, and we’re the birthplace of the National Society of Black Engineers.
-In addition, according to national indexes, Purdue earns 4.5 out of 5 stars as an LGBT-friendly campus.
+Sixteen percent of our students are international.
+We’re #4 when it comes to female graduates in engineering fields, and we’re the birthplace of the National Society of Black Engineers.
+In addition, Purdue earns a four out of five stars LGBTQ campus rating, according to Campus Pride Index.

-At Purdue options for extracurriculars are more than a little outrageous, with more than 1,000 student clubs and activities to choose from.
-Get healthy with the Be Veg club, row with the Purdue Crew team, or get involved locally with the Civic Engagement and Leadership Development club.
+At Purdue, options for extracurriculars are more than a little outrageous, with nearly 1,000 student clubs and activities to choose from.
+Get healthy with the B-Veg club, row with the Purdue Crew team, or get involved locally with the Civic Engagement and Leadership Development club.

 Purdue’s athletic teams, the Boilermakers, dominate men’s and women’s basketball in the Big Ten, and they have a lively student fan base.
 As for football, Purdue’s Homecoming is more than a game; it’s a time-honored tradition—a weekend for cheering on the team and celebrating with fellow Boilermakers.

 We know how important it is to experience other cultures.
 That’s why we offer more than 400 study abroad opportunities in 60 countries.
-Thanks to a new scholarship that makes up to $3,000 available for students wishing to study abroad, between 2014–2015 more than 2,000 Boilermakers will have studied abroad—in dozens of countries.
+Thanks to scholarships that make up to $3,000 available for students wishing to study abroad, more and more students can take advantage of this life-changing opportunity.